artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 **"Learn once"** in this context means that you can re-use the same ideas and tools across many platforms.
 You don't lose your ability to write the same user experiences as you can with native code, but you can re-use your existing skills across different platforms.
 That is the **"Write Anywhere"** aspect.

 React Native makes it feasible to share a lot of code between iOS, Android and Web.
-It is not a panacea for making a cross-platform app though, cross platform is not an _explicit_ goal of the project.
+It is not a panacea for making a cross-platform app though, cross-platform is not an _explicit_ goal of the project.
 The project moves towards making the best per-platform apps.

 To make a developer experience **as fast as the web developer's** you need to really reflect on how slow native development is.
 Even before Swift double/triple/quadrupled the time to compile an app, a change in one part of the app required a full restart of the simulator, and for the developer to get back into the same position to see the changes.
 As a web developer you would just refresh the browser.
 For example with the simplest Xcode iOS app template, I made a single line change and did an incremental rebuild and it took 9 seconds to get me back into my app with the new change, on a 2015 MacBook Pro.
 9 seconds per change leaves a lot of time to lose focus, and discourages playfulness.

-If those are the state goals of React Native specifically, what are the goals of React?
+If those are the stated goals of React Native specifically, what are the goals of React?

 # React

 React provides a single-direction Component model that _can_ handle what is traditionally handled by the MVC paradigm.
-The library was created originally for the web, where updates at the equivalent of UIView level are considered slow.
+The library was created originally for the web, where updates at the equivalent of `UIView` level are considered slow.
 React provides a diffing engine for a tree of components that would _eventually_ be represented as HTML, allowing you to write the end-state of your interface and React would apply the difference to only the HTML that changes.

+React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to all of their views and then React would handle finding the differences between view states.

 This pattern is applied by providing a consistent way to represent a component's state.
-Imagine if every UIView subclass had a "`setState`" function where you applied
+Imagine if every `UIView` subclass had a "`setState`" function where you can send a subset of all available options (backgroundColor, frame, alpha, etc) and then eventually UIKit would re-concile all changes to all views in batches.

-React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to all of their views and then React would handle finding the differences between view states.

 </article>
 <article class="desktop-only" style='display: flex; flex-flow:row; position: absolute; left:10px; right: 10px; height: 360px; min-width: 1200px;'>